blazejba/gp2/README.md

 > exp/<experiment_name>.xml

 All parameters with asterisk (*) next to their name are necessary to be specified.
-The parameters without asterisk will be set to defaults if no value has been given.
+The parameters without asterisk will be set to defaults if no value has been assigned.

 #### 4.1 Experiment customization
 [*] **`chromosome_length`**  = Int